Moremar/IT_tutorials/CyberSecurity/Security/CompTIA_Security+.md

 - **fail-secure** : in case of failure, lock all locks (so assets cannot be accessed)

 The choice between fail-safe and fail-secure strategies depends on the product and system criticality.

+### IRM (Information Rights Management)

+IRM is a set of technologies and policies that control and protect digital information from unauthorized access or disclosure.
+IRM enables organizations to specify and enforce access permissions, encryption, and usage policies on sensitive documents or data, even after they have been distributed or shared outside the organization's boundaries.

+### UEM (Unified Endpoint Management)

+A UEM provides management of the hardware, like laptops, mobile devices, tablets, IoT devices...
+It ensures that they are secure and compliant before they can access the organization data.
+It can manage the security and applications running on the devices.

+**Microsoft InTune** is a cloud-based example of UEM managing Windows, MacOS, OSX, Android devices.